snhackspace/snhack.github.com/README.md

 Use the `Propose New File` button to save the post and start a pull request (this makes a commit to a new branch in your fork).

 Ensure the base branch is set to this repo's `source` branch.
-Check the changes listed in the `Files Changed` tab, then hit `Send pull request`.
+Check the `Files Changed` tab, then hit `Send pull request`.

 [post metadata]: http://octopress.org/docs/blogging
 [markdown]: http://daringfireball.net/projects/markdown/basics